opengovsg/engineering-practices/security/vulnerabilities.md

 ## Static Analysis Security Testing (SAST) and dependency upgrades

-OGP uses [Snyk.io](https://snyk.io) for static analysis and security testing.
-Each product team should import their GitHub repositories into Snyk for application testing.
+OGP uses [Snyk.io](https://snyk.io) for static analysis and security testing, as well as [dependabot](https://github.com/dependabot) for dependency testing.
+Each product team should integrate their GitHub repositories into these services.
+Collectively, these automated tests help to flag out common security issues (e.g. OWASP) and checks dependencies for security flaws against known vulnerability databases (e.g. CWE, CVE).

+When these security tests flag a code change, the author of the code change should either remediate the issue, or mark the issue as a false positive, or accept the risks and proceed.
+If the engineer is unable to make the determination, the issue should be escalated to the team's technical lead, who is ultimately responsible for the security of the codebase.

 ### SAST remediation standards